 CatBus Plushy given to me my Jackie because it reminds me of the gentle film My Neighbor Totoro which has delighted my family.
 I wanted a real CatBus, but no one can find one for me 🙂

-Wool Blanket originally owned by Carl or maybe my grandfather.
+Wool Blanket originally owned bymy grandfather and then my father.
 It has been on countless fishing and camping trips and to virtually every picnic and outdoor concert I have ever attended.
 Everytime I see the blanket I think of my dad and many wonderful moments.

 Jules’ sculptures of musicians (not shown) made from nails because he passed on a love for music and art.